GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 Other Movie Formats
 -------------------

-As configured, movie only offers a MP4 format for movies.
+As configured, movie only offers the MP4 and WebM formats for movies.
 The conversion is performed by the tool ffmpeg (https://www.ffmpeg.org), which has more codecs and processing options than there are children in China.
-If you wish to run ffmpeg with other selections, simply run movie with long verbose (**-Vl**) and at the end it will print the ffmpeg command.
-You can copy, paste, and modify this command to select other codecs and bit-rates.
-You can also use the PNG sequence as input to tools such as QuickTime Pro, iMovie, MovieMaker, and similar commercial programs.
+If you wish to run ffmpeg with other options, select mp4 and run movie with long verbose (**-Vl**).
+At the end it will print the ffmpeg command used.
+You can copy, paste, and modify this command to select other codecs, bit-rates, and arguments.
+You can also use the PNG sequence as input to tools such as QuickTime Pro, iMovie, MovieMaker, and similar commercial programs to make a movie that way.

 See Also
 --------